medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 - handle the XDS Metadata that is needed when MedCom Messages are exchanged as “documents” in the national Danish XDS Framework
 - serve the ground for EHMI Statistics of message exchange

-In relation to EDS Delivery Status:
+In relation to EHMI Delivery Status:
-- serve the ground for EDS Delivery Status
+- serve the ground for EHMI Delivery Status

 ehmiSBDH is in EHMI called ehmiSbdh due to constraints EHMI lay upon the GS1 and PEPPOL specifications, none of which is breaking to a validation through the original specification with the PEPPOL extensions